CAZ-H/OmniHam/README.md

 The server you invite this bot to will announce when it's started in any channel called ham_chamber.
 The bot will log all chat it can read.
 Remove its read permissions on channels that are off-limits.
 Logged chat will be saved in /dict/ham.txt.
+The command for text generation from a particular dictionary will be the filename.
+(Plans to change this.)
+There is a /help command that lists all dictionaries and their usage.
 *As the Discord server owner, you must send the /sleep command so the bot can save its currently open dictionaries.*
 *Do not simply close the console window.*
 Finally run Run.bat.